cdmwebs/drinkup/README.md

 about bringing the local Python, Ruby and JavaScript user groups together.
 We're all fans of tech and keeping it in a few small silos felt strange.
 I'm interested in what the Python group is up to, too.
-We didn't want the formal user group structure, so we decided to start the Cincinnati Web/Tech Drinkup.
+We didn't want the formal user group structure, so we decided to start the [Cincinnati Web/Tech Drinkup][drinkup].
 Turns out, people liked the idea.
 Just over a year later there are 630+ members and more than 100 attendees each month.

 My intent is to document the process, what we learned and to give you a way to start something in your own city.